MicrosoftDocs/winapps-winrt-api/microsoft.ui.input/inputkeyboardsource_getcurrentkeystate_324576627.md

 ## -description

-Get the state of the supplied virtual-key currently reported by the keyboard device.
+Retrieves the state of the supplied virtual-key at the current time (which could be after the input message currently being processed, if the input queue contains unprocessed messages).

 ## -parameters